aroeters/PUCK/README.md

 -c, --result_dir  The path to the directory to place the results in. (default = ./)

--d, --digestion  The type of digestion to use, options:
+-d, --digestion  The type of digestion to use, options:\n
 0: No digestion (default)
 1: Trypsin Conservative
 2: Trypsin